BenasMot/bc/README.md

 # blockchain
-Blockchain implementation for university professional practice
+Blockchain implementation for university

+Does not work